Modern Antarctic Clothing

 Layers of clothing for Antarctica, underwear and insulating layers on the left

-and then alternatives to go over these depending on conditions and activity levels to the right.
+and then alternatives shells to go over these depending on conditions and activity levels to the right.

-Accessories are vital, boots, gloves, head and eyewear for Antarctica
+Accessories for the extremities are vital, boots, gloves, head and eyewear for Antarctica

 coldest weather, the gloves and boots required become quite